-is a leading multidisciplinary research institute of the Academy of Sciences of the Czech Republic in the field of applied physics, with several branches across the country.
+The Institute of Thermomechanics of the Czech Academy of Sciences is a public research institution focusing on basic and interdisciplinary research in applied physics, with several branches across the country.
 The Institute cooperates intensively with domestic and foreign research institutions and universities of technology and natural sciences.
-One third of our research staff are young scientists under 35 years of age, primarily doctoral and postdoctoral students, to whom we provide opportunities for professional development in our research programmes.
+Our staff includes many young researchers, primarily doctoral and postdoctoral students, to whom we provide opportunities for professional development in our research programs.
 Although the Institute is focused primarily on basic research, it maintains extensive collaboration with large industrial companies as well as dynamic and technology-oriented SMBs.

-The history of the Institute reaches back to 1953.
-The early research was focused on technical sciences and their applications in mechanical and power engineering industries.
-These two core specialisations have been central to our research up to the present day, though over the course of time the Institute's research scope has extended to new and perspective fields such as biomechanics, environmental engineering, mechatronics or electrical engineering.
+The history of the Institute reaches back to 1953 when the then-Czechoslovak Academy of Sciences formed the Laboratory of Mechanical Engineering in Prague, the nucleus of the current Institute of Thermomechanics.
+Its early research was focused on technical sciences and their applications in mechanical and power engineering industries.
+These two core specialisations have been central to our research up to the present day, though over the course of time the Institute's research scope has extended to new and perspective fields such as biomechanics, environmental engineering, mechatronics and electrical engineering.
 As a result, the Institute has acquired a largely interdisciplinary character.

-Our researchers are members and chairs of international scientific organizations and they supervise doctoral students and train high-school talents under the country-wide educational projects.
-Our main building is the seat of several scientific societies.
+Our researchers are members and chairs of international scientific organisations and they supervise doctoral students and educate high-school talents.
+The Institute is the seat of several scientific societies: Czech Society for Mechanics, Czech Society for the Properties of Water and Steam, Czech National Committee of IFToMM and Czech Pilot Centre of ERCOFTAC.